JuliaDynamics/NetworkDynamics.jl/docs/src/BasicConstructors.md

 ### [`DDEVertex`](@ref)

-If a vertex has local dynamics described by an delay differential equation (DDE) the `VertexFunction` is constructed as
+If a vertex has local dynamics described by a delay differential equation (DDE), the `VertexFunction` is constructed as

 ```julia
 DDEVertex(vertexfunction!, dim, mass_matrix, sym)
 ```
 As before, **dim** is the number of independent variables in the vertex function and **sym** describes the symbols of the variables.
-The **mass matrix** is optional, and defaults to the identity matrix `I`.
+The **mass matrix** is optional and defaults to the identity matrix `I`.

 As above, the DDEVertex function can also be called without the optional arguments: